Functional limit theorems for the Multi-dimensional Elephant Random Walk: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Jean Bertoin for both, introducing me to this topic and his valuable comments on a preliminary version of this article.
-I would also like to thank Erich Baur for his careful reading of an earlier version of this work and his helpful comments.
+I would like to express my gratitude to both of my supervisors, Jean Bertoin and Erich Baur, for their patience and valuable input while I was writing this article.
+Further, I want to thank two anonymous referees for their careful reading of an earlier version of this manuscript and their many insightful comments and suggestions to help improve this article.